 Blackhawk!
 QuickMod Case Mag Pouch

 According to Larry Houck, Product Manager of Holsters and Duty Gear at Vista Outdoor Inc., the Blackhawk!
-QuickMod magazine pouch as been around for two years.
+QuickMod mag pouch has been around for two years.
 However, not many people know about them or have even seen them.
 Blackhawk! has made magazine pouches in the past.
-They were a no frills basic affair that simply held magazines on a belt or interfaced with their Serpa line of drop leg rigs.
+They were a no-frills basic affair that simply held magazines on a belt or interfaced with their Serpa line of drop leg rigs.
 The older design mag pouches were focused on duty or military use.

 The new QuickMod Cases can be used for duty or military but where they really shine is competitive use.
 The single mag case is available for pistol magazines or AR-15 magazines.
 But what sets them apart from traditional mag pouches?
-First of all the pouch has 360 degree rotation around the belt attachment.
-Second and this is the most unique feature of the QuickMod Cases, is their quick detach belt attachment design.
+First of all the mag pouch has 360-degree rotation around the belt attachment.
+Second, and this is the most unique feature of the QuickMod Cases, is their quick-detach belt attachment design.

 Another fantastic feature of the QuickMod design is that it is tool-less with the exception of the belt adjustment.
 As you can see in the photo above, the bottom hook is adjustable for belt sizes 1.5 to 2.25 inches wide.
 You need to remove the screw and pull the hook away from the QuickMod case.
 There is a threaded rectangular plate on the other side and it can fall out if you don’t hold it in place.
 Once the hook is removed you can reposition it for a better fit depending on your belt size.
 Once adjusted that is the only time you need a tool for the QuickMod case.